rotki/rotki/docs/api.rst

    :statuscode 200: Debugging history data returned successfully
    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 409: No user is currently logged in.
-Error occured when creating history events for pnl debug data.
+Error occurred when creating history events for pnl debug data.
    :statuscode 500: Internal rotki error.